-I challenge you to take a closer look at what motivates your social media life and give yourself permission to be unfiltered… with yourself.
+If you can relate, I challenge you to take a closer look at what motivates your social media life, giving yourself permission to be unfiltered… with yourself.
 I’ll be unfiltered, too.

-Almost every able-bodied human being over the age of a fetus, with the exception of the Amish, participates in some form of social media.
-Even my husband’s 90-year-old grandfather is on Facebook (which continues to impress, actually).
-I am on Facebook, Instagram, SnapChat and occasionally Twitter.
-Even I am unable to keep up with my own social media overload.
-I, like many of you, have developed a bad habit as a result of it: I am not always living in the moment.
-Rather, I’m often revolving about in the social media stratosphere, phone in hand and oblivious to the value of what is right in front of me.
-In other words, I’m too preoccupied with documenting my life that I am often not enjoying it and being as present as I should be.
+Almost every able-bodied human being over the age of a fetus participates in some form of social media.
+This includes my definitely-not-tech-savvy grandparents.
+Likely yours, too.
+I am on Facebook, Instagram, SnapChat and Twitter, and am grossly incapable of keeping up with my own social media overload.
+And I, like so many, have developed a bad habit as a result: I am not always living in the moment.
+Rather, I’m often revolving about in the social media stratosphere, phone in hand, notifications rolling in, while oblivious to the value of what is right in front of me – which is always to say, I’m too preoccupied with documenting my life for others that I sometimes forget to live it.

-One day when I have children and a face full of wrinkles, I will be grateful for the pictures I have which captured my freedom and frolicking as a newlywed pre-children, but most of all I will be longing to relive the moments in my mind.
-Pictures and other means of documentation are valuable because they assist us in preserving our memories and preventing them from losing their pulse, but what if they also cripple the making of them – creating a distraction from the importance and beauty of the actual moment?
+One day when I have children, grandchildren and, perhaps, a face full of wrinkles, I will be grateful for the pictures I have which captured my wanderlusting freedom and carefree frolicking.
+But, most of all, I will be aching to relive those moments in my mind.
+Pictures, videos and other means of documentation are valuable because they assist us in preserving our memories and preventing them from losing their pulse, but what if they also cripple the making of them – creating a distraction from the beauty and importance of the actual experience?

-While at at coffee shop recently, I observed two 20-something girlfriends as they posed, pouted and clicked – resulting in about thirty pictures.
-This was executed in less than 30 minutes, all the while discussing their social media lives.
-During their hour of time together, I lost count of how many times I heard them reference Instagram, SnapChat and Twitter, for it dominated 80 percent of their conversation.
-Most interestingly, they did not part ways without one of them compulsively burying her face in her phone and editing their new pictures.
-They were seated next to each other in silence, one staring at the other as she edited like a maniac.
+While at at coffee shop not long ago, I observed two 20-something girlfriends as they posed, pouted and clicked – resulting in about thirty pictures.
+This was executed in less than 30 minutes, all the while discussing their social media unravelings.
+During their time together, I lost count of how many instances I heard them reference Instagram, SnapChat and Twitter, for it dominated 80 percent of their conversation.
+Most intriguingly, they did not part ways without one of them compulsively burying her face in her phone and editing their new pictures.
+I watched as they sat next to each other in silence, one staring at the other as she edited like a maniac.

-It was both eye-opening and revealing as it was hysterical and entertaining.
-The obsession was evident.
-And, sadly, it was clear the driving force and motivation for the obsession was not so much to capture the time spent with a friend as it was proving a point to their audience.
+It was as eye-opening and revealing as it was hysterical and entertaining.
+The obsession was evident, and it was clear that their driving force and motivation was not so much to capture the time spent with a friend as it was proving a point to their audience.
 They were on stage.
 And, I cringed to admit having seen myself in parts of it.
-In fact, with social media, we are all on stage and are often seeking the best, most robust and ground-shaking round of applause.
-We often sacrifice the authenticity of our relationships for our delusions of relevance and a false sense of being on stage.
+In fact, with social media, we are all on stage and are often seeking the most robust, roaring and ground-shaking rounds of applause.
+We often sacrifice the authenticity of our relationships for our delusions of relevance and the false sense of standing in the spotlight.
+It’s trickery.

-I’m Offended By Your Lack of Social Media Interest…
+Excuse Me; I’m Highly Offended By Your Lack of Social Media Interest…